disastrid/instruments_lab/docs/_posts/2026-02-25-make-the-band-april-2026.markdown

 >**Does this sound fun?
 Please, join us!**

 <!--
 Speculating collectively to escape the music tools and procedures we've grown used to.
-Subverting the ways we think of musical tools to reveal the influence of musical discourse and immaginaries.**<br>
+Subverting the ways we think of musical tools to reveal the influence of musical discourse and imaginaries.**<br>
 >
 >**Does this sound fun?
 Please, join us!**
 -->